brajeshwar/brajeshwar.github.io/_posts/2011/2011-04-13-nokias-symbian-gets-os-cpr.md

----
-layout: post
-title: Nokia's Symbian gets OS CPR
+# Nokia's Symbian gets OS CPR
----

 Just when we thought that Symbian had joined the technology graveyard -- buried alongside the <a href="http://en.wikipedia.org/wiki/Betamax">Betamax</a> and <a href="http://en.wikipedia.org/wiki/AmigaOS">AmigaOS</a>, it gets OS CPR.